Azure-Samples/linux-postgres-migration/modules/3-configure-linux-application-workload.md

     You can read more about privileged roles for Azure VMs in [Azure built-in roles for Privileged][docs-url-2].

-1. Connect to the virtual machine
+1. Connect to the virtual machine:

     ```bash
     az ssh vm --resource-group 240900-linux-postgres --name vm-1